bei-lab/scRNA-AHCA/README.md

 -----

-## Install the R package monocle 2.99
+## Installing CellPhoneDB
+ Please download and install the CellPhoneDB in the websit `https://github.com/Teichlab/cellphonedb`.